Independent Press Standards Organisation: Criticism

-There have been criticisms of IPSO from organisations such as the Hacked Off campaign group, which has described IPSO as a "sham" and "the illusion of reform".
-Hacked Off state that because IPSO is "owned and controlled by the very newspapers it is supposed to regulate", and it "does nothing to stop them.
-Its code says papers must not publish inaccurate material, but it has neither the will nor the power to enforce this and never takes action to deal with repeated and systematic breaches of the code."
-Hacked Off further argue that IPSO should be replaced by a properly independent regulator as called for by the Leveson Report.
-In 2021, Hacked Off criticised IPSO's handling of complaints against The Jewish Chronicle made over a period of three years, saying IPSO was made aware of the complaints in November 2019 but had not provided a response as at August 2021.
+The Hacked Off campaign group described IPSO as a "sham" and "the illusion of reform".
+Hacked Off state that IPSO is "owned and controlled by the very newspapers it is supposed to regulate", and it "does nothing to stop them.
+Its code says papers must not publish inaccurate material, but it has neither the will nor the power to enforce this and never takes action to deal with repeated and systematic breaches of the code".
+Hacked Off argue that IPSO should be replaced by a properly independent regulator as called for by the Leveson Report.
+In 2021, Hacked Off criticised IPSO's handling of complaints against The Jewish Chronicle made over a period of three years, saying IPSO was made aware of the complaints in November 2019 but had not provided a response as of August 2021.

-The Transparency Project has criticised the remedy that IPSO applies against publishers in those cases where findings are made against them: the remedy often seems inadequate, in that a correction is "usually hidden away somewhere on an inside page".
+The Transparency Project stated that the remedy IPSO applies when publishers breach regulations is often inadequate, because a correction is "usually hidden away somewhere on an inside page".

-IPSO has also been criticised by the National Union of Journalists, saying that journalists “still have little or no protection from editors seeking saleable stories regardless of ethical considerations.”
-In 2016 the NUJ announced that it was backing Impress, as it believed “it represents the best opportunity we have for independent press regulation” and it provided an alternative “to those national newspapers and their publishers who continue to fail to take their responsibilities seriously.”
+The National Union of Journalists said that journalists “still have little or no protection from editors seeking saleable stories regardless of ethical considerations”.
+In 2016 the NUJ announced that it was backing the regulator IMPRESS, as it believed “it represents the best opportunity we have for independent press regulation” and it provided an alternative “to those national newspapers and their publishers who continue to fail to take their responsibilities seriously”.